 At this point, the anti-eczema diet may seem quite overwhelming and next to impossible.
 This is the myth that Hanna aims to dispel through her book and blog, reminding you that there are still hundreds of foods you can eat, and with a little bit of help from her, you can still eat delicious meals, snacks, and even desserts and genuinely enjoy your food every day.

-Foods that you can still eat plenty of includes:
+Foods that you can still eat plenty of include:

-• Healthy fats: Avocado, olives, various nut and seed butters (allergy dependent), coconut, all of these good for you fats are beneficial for your skin, gut, and other organs.
-Quite literally, healthy fats help keep your body running like the “well oiled machine” that it should be.
+- Healthy fats: Avocado, olives, various nuts, seed butter (allergy dependent), and coconut, all of these good-for-you fats are beneficial for your skin, gut, and other organs.
+Quite literally, healthy fats help keep your body running like the “well-oiled machine” that it should be.

 Things to Consider

-As always, keep in mind that you are unique and not every food that agrees or doesn’t agree with someone else will work for you.
-Be mindful if purchasing things such as dairy-free milks, as they can sometimes have additives that might not be suitable, and always opt for an unsweetened version.
+As always, keep in mind that you are unique, and not every food that agrees or doesn’t agree with someone else will work for you.
+Be mindful if purchasing things such as dairy-free milk, as they can sometimes have additives that might not be suitable, and always opt for an unsweetened version.

 In her book and on her blog Hanna reminds you that the healing will take time and changing your diet does not equal immediate results.
 In her experience, it took nearly a month before she really began to see results, with her condition actually worsening in the first week or two.
 Keep a journal or food log where you track your skin’s appearance.
 This will not only help you identify trigger foods, but it will also help you to follow along with your progress and notice the subtle changes, however small, at the beginning.
 Be patient, it will work.